Reference

 solverforge-core score types, descriptors, domain traits you are extending lower-level abstractions or implementing core-facing helpers

-solverforge-macros #[planning_solution], #[planning_entity], #[problem_fact] you need derive behavior or macro-generated domain glue
+solverforge-macros #[planning_solution], #[planning_entity], #[problem_fact], #[solverforge_constraints] you need derive behavior, model glue, or constraint-function compilation

-solverforge-scoring constraint streams and incremental scoring you are working directly on scoring internals or advanced scoring extensions
+solverforge-scoring constraint streams, incremental scoring, and shared grouped node state you are working directly on scoring internals or advanced scoring extensions

-solverforge-config TOML and YAML config parsing/builders you need direct config construction or parsing outside the stock solve path
+solverforge-config TOML/YAML config parsing, selector config, acceptor config, and builders you need direct config construction or parsing outside the stock solve path

-solverforge-solver phases, move selectors, acceptors, retained lifecycle you are building custom runtime behavior beyond facade-level use
+solverforge-solver phases, move selectors, acceptors, retained lifecycle, and telemetry you are building custom runtime behavior beyond facade-level use

 solverforge-console tracing-driven console output you want the standard terminal UX or progress formatting